danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/zuora/xf/zuora.md

 {% enddocs %}

-{% docs zuora_renewals %}
+{% docs zuora_subscription_periods %}

+This table is the xf table for valid Zuora subscription periods.
+A version of a subscription is created after any amendment to a subscription (detailed zuora documentation).

+The table is built recursively.
+The latest version is always the latest valid subscription.
+In order to

 All our subscriptions are termed subscriptions.
 That means they have all a term start date, term end date and Renewal term.
+When a subscription reaches its term date:

+* either the subscription is renewed.
+We recreate a new version of the subscription with new term end date and potentially new products
+* or the subscription becomes expired, customers lose access to premium features on the platform.

 We have 2 scenario when a subscription is getting renewed: